ODHL/ODH-COVID19/cecret_pipeline/README.md

 ## Pipeline Options
 The workflow has a multiple options:
 > ```bash
-> sh run_gisaid.sh
+> bash run_cecret.sh
 > Usage: -p pipeline
-> 	-p options: initialize, batch, error
+> 	-p options: init, run, gisaid, update
-> Usage:  -o output_dir
+> Usage:  -n name of the project
-> 	-o path to output directory
+> 	-n for example OH-VH00123-2201234
 > ```

 Example commands:
 > ```bash
 > #Initialize Pipeline
-> sh run_gisaid.sh -p initialize -o /path/to/output/dir
+> bash run_cecret.sh -p init -n OH-VH00123-2201234
 >
-> #Execute batch creation
+> #Execute CECRET, QC workflow
-> sh run_gisaid.sh -p batch -o /path/to/output/dir
+> bash run_cecret.sh -p run -n OH-VH00123-2201234
 >
+> #Execute GISAID workflow
+> bash run_cecret.sh -p gisaid -n OH-VH00123-2201234
+>
-> #Execute error run
+> #Execute update of workflow features
-> sh run_gisaid.sh -p error -o /path/to/output/dir
+> bash run_cecret.sh -p update
 > ```

-Explanation of pre-processing step:
+Explanation of pre-processing:
-- initialize (required): This must be performed before any pipeline execution (run or error) can be performed.
+- initialize (required): This must be performed before any pipeline execution (-p run) can be performed.
 This will copy the necessary config files needed to run the pipeline to the provided output directory.

 Explanation of processing steps:
-- batch - This will run the batch pipeline, on a local terminal, for a GISAID batched upload.
+- run - This will run the cecret pipeline, on a local terminal, as well as the QC report.
+- gisaid - This will run the GISAID upload of samples, assign EPI ID's and determine errors.

 Explanation of other steps:
-- error - This will run the pipeline, on a local terminal, processing GISAID errors.
+- update - This will run a pipeline update, on a local terminal, updating the cecret features.

 ## Complete Pipeline Workflow
-* Project Tracking *
-1. Open tracking document
-2. Input number of samples to be processed in column C
-3. Run "initialize" pipeline; edit /output/dir/gisaid_config.yaml with project name
-4. Run "batch" pipeline

 * Workflow of Pipeline *
 1. Creates list of files within project directory to be reviewed
 2. Perform QC for samples that fail N threshold, files added to failed list